Probing the onset of hydrodynamization in peripheral p-Pb collisions at $\sqrt{s_{NN}} =$ 5.02 TeV: Introduction

-For a long time, hydrodynamics has been associated with thermodynamic equilibrium state.
-As the system under consideration is strictly not in local thermal equilibrium, the word ``hydrodynamization" was coined by Casalderrey-Solana, Liu et al.~\citep{dynamization_coined} to distinguish the low-order viscous hydrodynamic constitutive relations from local thermalization.
-The usual approach to hydrodynamics involves expansion of the energy-momentum tensor in terms of gradients of fields.
+For a long time, hydrodynamics has been associated with a state of thermodynamic equilibrium.
+As the system under consideration is strictly not in local thermal equilibrium, the word ``hydrodynamization'' was coined by Casalderrey-Solana et al.~\citep{dynamization_coined} to distinguish the low-order viscous hydrodynamic constitutive relations from local thermalization.
+The usual approach to hydrodynamics involves an expansion of the energy-momentum tensor in terms of gradients of the fields.
 Here, the fundamental hydrodynamic fields are considered in the local rest frame to build the energy-momentum tensor ($T^{\mu\nu}$) of the system, satisfying the conservation equation ($\partial_\mu T^{\mu\nu} = 0$).
-With just the fields in energy-momentum tensor expression, we have the zeroth order of ideal hydrodynamics.
-If we include the first-order gradient which represents the dissipative effects, we run into the causality violation problem of Navier Stokes equation\citep{acausality}.
-Few studies have made progress in restoring causality at first order~\citep{Kovtun2019Oct,PhysRevD.104.023015}.
-With inclusion of second-order gradient, the formalisms differ on basis of the number or kind of terms kept in the constitutive relations, resulting in variations ,e.g., MIS~\citep{Muller1967Aug_MIS1,Israel1976Sep_MIS2,Israel1979Apr_MIS3}, DNMR~\citep{Denicol2010Apr_DNMR}, aHydro~\citep{ahydro}, BRSSS~\citep{Baier2008Apr}.
+With just the fields in the energy-momentum tensor expression, we have the zeroth-order ideal hydrodynamics.
+If we include the first-order gradient, which represents the dissipative effects, we run into the causality-violation problem of the Navier-Stokes equation~\citep{acausality}.
+A few studies have made progress in restoring causality at first order~\citep{Kovtun2019Oct,PhysRevD.104.023015,BDNK2018,BDNK2019}.
+With the inclusion of the second-order gradient, the formalisms differ on the basis of the number or kind of terms kept in the constitutive relations, resulting in variations, e.g., MIS~\citep{Muller1967Aug_MIS1,Israel1976Sep_MIS2,Israel1979Apr_MIS3}, DNMR~\citep{Denicol2010Apr_DNMR}, aHydro~\citep{ahydro}, and BRSSS~\citep{BRSSS2008}.

-There are signatures that the familiar hydrodynamic gradient expansion in general is not a convergent series~\citep{Romatschke2017Jan}.
-To examine the collective modes of diverging gradient expansion, we usually consider the linear response of the energy-momentum tensor ($T^{\mu\nu}$) due to an arbitrary perturbing source, $S_{\gamma\delta}$ ~\citep{Florkowski2018Review} as ,
+There are signatures that the familiar hydrodynamic gradient expansion, in general, is not a convergent series~\citep{Romatschke2017Jan}.
+To examine the collective modes of the diverging gradient expansion, we usually consider the linear response of the energy-momentum tensor ($T^{\mu\nu}$) to an arbitrary perturbing source, $S_{\gamma\delta}$~\citep{Florkowski2018Review}, as,

-where $G^{\mu\nu,\gamma\delta}(t,{\bf x})$ is the two-point retarded correlator, referred to as Green's function.
+where $G^{\mu\nu,\gamma\delta}(t,{\bf x})$ is the two-point retarded correlator, referred to as the Green's function.
 The solution of this equation at late times is expressed as,